 Want to show your customers that you really care about them?
 Want to transform your existing customers into evangelists for your start-up?
 You should try webchat.
 Really.

-Today we want to tell you about the importance of using webchat in your company, specifically within the customer success space – a common fixture in software-as-a-service (SaaS) companies and IT start-ups.
+Today we want to tell you about the importance of using online webchat in your company, specifically within the customer success space – a common fixture in software-as-a-service (SaaS) companies and IT start-ups.

 What is customer success you ask?

 Customer success management (as opposed to customer support or customer service) is a methodology to help you manage your customer relationships – specifically, by ensuring those customers succeed with your product or service.
 The customer success (CS) team can be a varied bunch consisting of support staff, sales, account managers and even your creative team.